janlelis/irbtools/README.md

                                                                                  _|          _|
 ```

-Improvements for Ruby's IRB console, like colored output and a lot of
+Improvements for Ruby's IRB console, like syntax highlighted output and a lot of
 debugging and introspection methods.
 Unlike with PRY, you are still in your
 normal IRB.
 It is designed to work out-of-the-box, so there is no reason to not
 use it!